Pocatello Community Development Block Grant Program

 The City of Pocatello has temporary rental or mortgage assistance for persons and families who face financial hardships directly related to the COVID-19 pandemic.

-The City of Pocatello CARES Act Program provides financial assistance for up to three consecutive months of Rental or Mortgage Assistance, and up to three consecutive months of Utility costs.
+The City of Pocatello CARES Act Program provides financial assistance for up to six consecutive months of Rental or Mortgage Assistance, but we are unable to provide utility assistance.
 The purpose of this program is to assist low-income households who have had loss of income due to the COVID-19 pandemic.
 Rental or Mortgage payments will be made directly to the landlord or financial institution.
 Landlord or lender participation in the program is required to provide assistance.

 This is a temporary program and funding is limited.